ehendrix23/tesla_dashcam/README.rst

   All platforms except Macs.
 Provide the GPU type installed in the system.

+    intel-qsv: if INTEL GPU is installed and ffmpeg binary has intel-qsv support.

-    intel: if INTEL GPU is installed
+    intel-vaapi: if newer INTEL GPU is installed and ffmpeg binary has intel-vaapi support.

     nvidia: if NVIDIA GPU is installed